Get social with us!

 General Medicaid Eligibility Information can be found HERE.

-• Tue, March 07, 2023 9:00 AM | Anonymous
+• Tue, March 07, 2023 9:00 AM | Anonymous member (Administrator)

 Senator Kelly’s office invites Arizonans and organizations based in Arizona to submit requests for policies or funding to be included in the fiscal year 2024 appropriations bills, including both programmatic requests and requests for Congressionally Directed Spending.
 As a reminder, programmatic requests can include requests to increase or decrease federal funding for federal agencies or programs, or requests that the government funding bills, or their adjoining committee reports, include language to direct federal agencies or programs to take certain actions.
 Congressionally Directed Spending requests are requests for funding for specific projects or programs within the state or Arizona.